avishek376/Scaler-Problem-Solving/Intermediate/14 Intermediate DSA : Strings/Assignment/Q4. Count Sort/Idea.md

  1)for this I used an index array upto max elemnt of A not 10**5 to save time

- 2)created an index array starting from 0 upto max elemnt as end 3)here whatever be elemnt of A its index  will get its total count\
+ 2)created an index array starting from 0 upto max elemnt as end 3)here whatever be element of A its index  will get its total count\
- 4)picks elemnt one by one
+ 4)picks element one by one
  5)in ans array the value of index * single elemnt array =[el,el,el,...(upto its value in index)]

     The given solution is based on this approach